Beanbiscuit/brokerclient/README.md

 # Brokerclient
 Client package for IG rest and streaming APIs.
 Aim of the package is to model IG Rest endpoints and streaming endpoints as faithfully as possible.
-PAckage is incomplete as of writing.
+Package is incomplete as of writing.
+Only the Market REST API endpoint is fully implemented.

 You can access the API by creating a demo account at https://www.ig.com/uk/login

 #Todos
-Onlyy a few of the API and streaming API endpoints are present so far and the package is incomplete.
+1. Only a few of the API and streaming API endpoints are present so far and the package is incomplete.
-Refresh token functionality is still ot in place :( Streaming API not quite there yet, only market heart beat so far.
+2. Refresh token functionality is still ot in place :(
+3. Streaming API not quite there yet, only market heart beat so far.
-Some of the API response classes have way to many args in constructors and need to be broken down but still match IGs API model.
+4. Some of the API response classes have way to many args in constructors and need to be broken down but still match IGs API model.

 # REST API example of usage